Methodist Boys' High School, Lagos: History

 The leaders of the Methodist community, including Charles Joseph George, met in 1874 to discuss founding a secondary school for members of their communion as an alternative to the CMS Grammar School, Bariga Lagos.
 After a fund-raising drive, construction of the building commenced and the Methodist Boys' High School, Lagos building was completed in June 1877.

 On March 14, 1878 the new school was formally opened, with Rev. W. Terry Coppin as the first principal.
 In April 1878, the first batch of students were taken in.
 There were 12 names on the roll.
 Among the 12 boys was George Stone Smith, the first on the list and therefore the Senior Foundation Scholar.
 There were also six mission agents-in-training.
 By the end of the year the number on roll had increased to 23 boys and seven agents, and work had commenced in earnest.
 Methodist Boys' High School, Lagos, thus became the second secondary school in Nigeria, after the CMS Grammar School, Bariga, Lagos founded in 1859 and Baptist Academy, Obanikoro, Lagos, in 1885.
 Baptist Academy started as a primary school in 1855 then converted to be a secondary school in 1885.

 MBHS Lagos and CMS Grammar School, Bariga, Lagos, subsequently teamed up to provide take-off students for Igbobi College, Yaba, Lagos, founded through collaboration of the Methodist Church Nigeria and the Anglican Communion in Nigeria, in 1932.

 The motto of the school is "Non Sibi Sed Aliis", meaning "Not For Us, But For Others".

 The current school hymn is "Land of Our Birth, We Pledge to Thee".

 The uniform is made up of shorts for juniors and trousers for seniors; long-sleeve shirt, school tie of blue, gold and maroon; and a white jacket.
 A maroon blazer is normally used for ceremonial events.

 Houses and sports

 The school has four houses into which the entire students' population is distributed randomly for the purpose of annual inter-house competition.
 The houses are Didsbury House, Handsworth House, Kingswood House and Westminster House.
-This was the cradle of great sportsmen who came out of the school.
-One of them is Sunday Oliseh who was at one time Captain of the Green Eagles, the senior national team, of Nigeria.
+Notable athletes were produced from this competition such as Sunday Oliseh who was at one time Captain of the Green Eagles, the senior national team of Nigeria.
 The school won the Zard Cup for Secondary Schools in 1948 and the Principal's Cup for Secondary Schools in Lagos State in 1961 among other laurels.